paciorek/future-kubernetes/README.md

 ### Setting up the future `plan`

 Now you should be able to do the following in RStudio to create your plan.
-This will start up the R workers and connect them to the master R process.
-(Note the workers argument is a slight hack to just make sure that the master R session connects to the correct number of already-running R worker processes; just make sure you have a vector of length equal to the number of worker pods you specified in the Helm chart, which by default here is 4 but can be changed based on instructions later in this document.)
+This will start up the R workers and connect them to the main R process.
+(Note the workers argument is a slight hack to just make sure that the main R session connects to the correct number of already-running R worker processes; just make sure you have a vector of length equal to the number of worker pods you specified in the Helm chart, which by default here is 4 but can be changed based on instructions later in this document.)

 ```{r}
 library(future)